Log in

 Intent

 One of the main goals for the Native American Collections Roundtable (NACR) is to bridge access for individuals working with or aspiring to work with Native American collections with the Northwest Archivists (NWA) Annual conference, as a participant or presenter.
-This year, the conference will be held in Spokane, Washington May 8th - 10th, with the theme of:
+This year, the conference will be held virtually May 13th - 16th, with the theme of:

-To support this effort, the NACR is offering five scholarships to help cover conference expenses as an opportunity for continued professional development of award recipients.
+To support this effort, the NACR is offering scholarships to cover conference registration and NWA membership for anyone who is not a current member as an opportunity for continued professional development of award recipients.

-Past scholarship winners are welcome to apply, but priority will be given to new applicants.
+Past scholarship winners are welcome to apply, but priority is given to new applicants.

 Guidelines